 He was the biggest money-winner on the circuit for 10 years, an Olympic team silver medallist, and had a posse of fans who adored him for his endearing habit of bucking after the last fence.

-Ryan’s only fault was his tendency to hot up, and John Whitaker, who is affectionately known as “Spot” to the senior show jumping fraternity, heeded his father’s words about not changing tack or tactics, but simply to turn Ryan out in the field between shows.
-It is advice that Spot has followed since with other horses.
+Ryan’s only fault was his tendency to hot up, and John heeded his father’s words about not changing tack or tactics, but simply to turn Ryan out in the field between shows.
+It is advice that John has followed since with other horses.

 “Like the very best of them, Ryan had character, but he was a ‘nice person’ too.
 His greatest asset was his consistency.
-You could guarantee jumping a clear round.”
+You could guarantee jumping a clear round,” said John.

 John took the odd-looking little Olympian horse around the globe, harvesting silver in the European Championships, and bronze in the World Championships.